Association for Better Living and Education

-The Association for Better Living and Education (ABLE) is a non-profit organization headquartered in Los Angeles, California, established by the Church of Scientology.
+The Association for Better Living and Education (ABLE) is a non-profit front organization headquartered in Los Angeles, California, established and operated by the Church of Scientology.
 It states that it is "dedicated to creating a better future for children and communities."
 It promotes secular uses of L. Ron Hubbard's works, and has been classified as a "Scientology-related entity".
 Founded in 1988, ABLE's main office is located at 7065 Hollywood Boulevard, the former headquarters for the Screen Actors Guild.

 Programs

-ABLE acts as an umbrella organization for four entities:
+ABLE is an umbrella organization which manages the four entities: